Submit your Declaration of Intent online as soon as you are ready.

 Loan Entrance Counseling Sessions and Applications

-Entrance counseling sessions for Federal Direct Stafford and Perkins loans, and loan applications for Federal Direct Stafford, Federal Direct Parent PLUS, and Private loans should be completed no later than July 1.
+Entrance counseling sessions for Federal Direct Stafford loans, and loan applications for Federal Direct Stafford, Federal Direct Parent PLUS, and Private loans should be completed no later than July 1.
 Please note: the Federal PLUS loan and Private loan programs are credit-based and may not be available to some applicants.

 |November 15||Beginning mid-November, SAIC begins awarding financial aid for eligible students who have completed the FAFSA.|